kydoc/kisi_test/Wiring Contact Sensors and Request to Exits (REX).md

 This access control installation consists of the following:
 * Kisi Controller Pro (comes with a 24V Universal AC power supply)
+* A contact sensor (purchased seperately
+* A push to open button

 <h3>Connecting the contact sensor and REX</h3>
 <p>